-Standard users believe farmland owners and producers have a vital stewardship responsibility and commitment to society and future generations.
-They recognize the importance of maintaining viable commercial and family farmland and supporting an agricultural system that renews its ability to provide food and other agricultural products and sustains rural communities and natural resources.
-They seek to appropriately apply and improve regional agricultural best management practices on the farmland that they manage and promote such practices on other farmland to advance sustainable agriculture.
+Standard users believe pasture and farmland owners and producers have a vital stewardship responsibility and commitment to society and future generations.
+They recognize the importance of maintaining viable commercial and family pasture and farmland and supporting an agricultural system that renews its ability to provide food and other agricultural products, and sustains rural communities and natural resources.
+They seek to appropriately apply and improve regional agricultural best management practices on the pasture and farmland that they manage and promote such practices on other land to advance sustainable agriculture.
 Consistent with these responsibilities, Standard users shall have a written policy (or policies) demonstrating their commitment to implement and achieve the following principles: